-- Skeleton 1: This is an orc skeleton curled up in a corner.
-The remnants of leather armor cling to it, and a shield with a grinning skull lies nearby and it is still holding a rusted and pitted battle axe. - Skeleton 2: Here are some unusual bones that the characters would be unlikely to identify, as they belong to a demon.
+SKELETON 1: This is an orc skeleton curled up in a corner.
+The remnants of leather armor cling to it, a shield with a grinning skull lies nearby and it is still holding a rusted and pitted battle axe.

+SKELETON 2: Here are some unusual bones that the characters would be unlikely to identify, as they belong to a demon.
 They are not even so much bones as the calcified remains of what was once a skeletal demon.
-It is mangled with various arms/legs, what looks like wings and a thorny head.
+It is mangles with various arms/legs, what looks like wings and a thorny head.
 In the center of the demon's remains is a small blue gem.
 Within the gem is scrawled the name of the demon.
 With the proper summoning spell, a character can summon this demon as it really is not dead, just inert.
-The demon can only be summoned on the prime material plane. - Skeleton 3: These are the remains of a tracker who happened upon this place and decided to explore it.
+The demon can only be summoned on the prime material plane.

+SKELETON 7: These are the remains of a tracker who happened upon this place and decided to explore it.
 He went inside the first room and immediately tried to leave.
 He died out here.
-He has an old rusted sword and chain mail as well as some personal items and 10gp worth of coin. - Skeleton 4: A curious goblin came down here and died.
-It is but a bundle of bones now. - Skeleton 5: This is the remains of one of two adventurers who came down here.
+He has an old rusted sword and chain mail as well as some personal items and 10gp worth of coin.

+SKELETON 4: A curious goblin came down here and died.
+It is but a bundle of bones now.

+SKELETON 5: This is the remains of one of two adventurers who came down here.
 They tried stealing some treasure and lost their lives for it.
 This particular rogue made it outside with his life but died of his wounds.
-He has a sack with 100gp worth of coin and jewelry in it, along with some thieves' tools. - Skeleton 6: This is really a pile of giant bones found by another later traveler who died inside the tower.
-They were piled here after the giant's goods were looted. - Skeleton 7: The bones of a centaur lie here.
+He has a sack with 100gp worth of coin and jewelry in it, along with some thieves' tools.

+SKELETON 6: This is not so much a skeleton as it is a big pile of giant bones found by another (and later) traveler).
+They were piled here after the giant's goods were looted.

+SKELETON 7: The bones of a centaur lie here.
 Nearby is a longbow.
 The longbow is in perfect condition except for a string.
-It takes a 16 strength to draw the string on this item, but delivers an extra +2 to damage as well as the +2 to hit.
-The bow is not magical, just really well made.
-Finding the bow requires the characters search the area for at least 10 minutes. - Skeleton 8: This is the remains of a priest of Unklar who came down here to deliver a message and was unaware he could never come out again.
+It takes a minimum strength score of 16 to draw the bow, but it is +1 to hit allows the wielder to add their strength bonus to damage, due to its superior craftsmanship (it is not magical).
+Finding the bow requires a passive perception of at least 16, or the characters search the area for at least 10 minutes and succeed at a Wisdom (Perception) check at DC 12.

+SKELETON C: This is the remains of a priest of Unklar who came down here to deliver a message and was unaware he could never come out again.
 He lived a long time here creating food and water for himself.
 But, eventually, his magic failed and he starved to death.

 There is 300gp worth of gems and jewelry still upon the skeleton.
 A mace with a rotted shaft, and an old pack with personal belongings in it lie by his side.
 He also carries a diadem in his hand.

-This diadem allows entry to the complex and allows one to move around without the five devils within attacking the party-as long as they are together.
+This diadem allows entry to the complex and allows one to move around without the demons within attacking the party - as long as they are together.

 The diadem is not ultimate protection.
-The devils can and do attack anyone who is making overtures to attack them or to free the Oonmakling.
+The demons can and do attack anyone who is making overtures to attack them or to free the Oonmaukling.
 It is just a symbol of Unklar for his special messengers and all his servants recognize it.